elastic/kibana/x-pack/examples/ow22_pmuellr/docs/webhook_alerting_rule.md

 A counter is maintained in the rule state, and updated and returned from the webhook.
 The counter just counts the number of times the webhook has been invoked, for this rule, since it last became active.
-The counter is embedded in the `message` context variable.
+The counter value is included in the `message` context variable.

 Edit the rule to change the query param to the available values to see the effect.